sweetgiggles201/sweetgiggles201/README.md

 🚫 If we have nothing in common, I'd rather not chat.

-🚫 Furries, trump supporters, dry people. also atheists.
+🚫 Trump supporters, dry people, and also atheists.

 🚫 Anyone disrespectful toward **God, Jesus, or Christianity.** I don't debate my beliefs.